Adaptive p-value weighting with power optimality: Introduction

 Recent high-throughput technologies bring to the statistical community new type of data being increasingly large, heterogeneous and complex.
 Addressing significance in such context is particularly challenging because of the number of questions that could naturally come up.
 A popular statistical method is to adjust for multiplicity by controlling the False Discovery Rate (FDR), which is defined as the expected proportion of errors among the items declared as significant.
 Once the amount of possible false discoveries is controlled, the question of increasing the power, that is the amount of true discoveries, arises naturally.
 In the literature, it is well-known that the power can be increased by clustering the null hypotheses into homogeneous groups.
 The latter can be derived in several ways:

 \begin{itemize}

 \item sample size: a first example is the well-studied data set of the Adequate Yearly Progress (AYP) study \citep{rogosa2005accuracy}, which compares the results in mathematics tests between socioeconomically advantaged and disadvantaged students in Californian high school.
 As studied by \citet{cai2009simultaneous}, ignoring the sizes of the schools tends to favor large schools among the detections, simply because large schools have more students and not because the effect is stronger.
 By grouping the schools in small, medium, and large schools, more rejections are allowed among the small schools, which increases the overall detection capability.
-This phenomenon also appears in more large-scale studies, as in GWAS (Genome-Wide Association Studies) by grouping hypotheses according to allelic frequencies \citep{sun2006stratified} or in microarrays experiments by grouping the genes according to the DNA copy number status \citep{roquain2009optimal}.
+This phenomenon also appears in more large-scale studies, as in GWAS (Genome-Wide Association Studies) by grouping hypotheses according to allelic frequencies, \citep{sun2006stratified} or in microarrays experiments by grouping the genes according to the DNA copy number status \citep{roquain2009optimal}. \begin{version3} Common practice is generally used to build the groups from this type of covariate. \end{version3}

 \item spatial structure: some data sets naturally involve a spatial (or temporal) structure into groups.
 A typical example is neuroimaging: in \citet{schwartzman2005cross}, a study compares diffusion tensor imaging brain scans on 15443 voxels of 6 normal and 6 dyslexic children.
 By estimating the densities under the null of the voxels of the front and back halves of the brain, some authors highlight a noteworthy difference which suggests that analysing the data by making two groups of hypotheses seems more appropriate, see \citet{efron2008simultaneous} and \citet{cai2009simultaneous}.